-Having read our article about selecting a mobile presence for your business, the next step is to consider your overall mobile strategy.
-The strategy and presence you choose for mobile go hand-in-hand, they are decisions made on a case by case basis and determined by considering your users, the type of content you present online and your business sector.
+Having read our article about selecting a mobile presence for your business, the next step is to consider your mobile strategy.
+The strategy and presence you choose for mobile go hand-in-hand.
+They are decisions made on a case by case basis.
+They are determined by considering your users, the type of content you present online and your business sector.

 Consider your users